-A Framework for North Carolina's Workforce Delivery System
+A Framework for Re-Engineering North Carolina's Workforce Delivery System

-Today's environment requires North Carolina's workforce delivery system to innovate the way it provides services to its citizens and businesses.
+Today's environment requires North Carolina's workforce delivery system to change the way it provides services to its citizens and businesses.
+Four specific events over the last several years have led to this need to change.